Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Hey Mary.
 After our first few calls, I found the perfect solution for your needs.
 [Insert product pitch with personalized solutions.]
 This deal is completely customized to help you overcome A, B, and C challenges, and you won’t find it elsewhere.
 Do you have any other questions for me?
 Can we schedule a demo or trial meeting when you’re free?

-Mary: Sure, let’s schedule a meeting. /Can I get back to you in some time?
+Mary: Sure, let’s schedule a meeting/Can I get back to you in some time?

 The above pitch is hyper-personalized to your prospect’s needs.
 It’s an offer only you have given, which makes it all the more difficult to resist.
 It’s based on the scarcity technique, which puts pressure on buyers to purchase because the product is in limited supply.
-This isn’t a generic pitch and, we tend to place more value on rare things.
-You can rest assured that even if they don’t buy, you’ve done your level best in trying to convince them to do so.
+This isn’t a generic pitch, and, we tend to place more value on rare things.
+You can rest assured that even if they don’t buy, you’ve done your best in trying to convince them to do so.

-8. Offering a Benefit
+8. Offering a benefit

 The easiest way to keep a prospect engaged is by giving them content when calling.
-If you find an article, eBook, video, or whitepaper that relates to your prospect’s interest, send it.
-Even better, if your company has a content team, get pieces that will help develop an interest in the product and is informative for your lead.
+If you find an article, e-book, video, or whitepaper that relates to your prospect’s interest, send it.
+Even better, if your company has a content team, get pieces that will help develop an interest in the product and are informative for your lead.
 You can send it across during a call or before and then follow up on the content you’ve sent.
 Use this script when you have relevant, specific content for your prospect.

 Script 13:

 You: Hi Mary.
-I found this exciting article about social selling and, it gives research-backed insights for winning customers in remote sales.
-Your latest post on LinkedIn is fully answered by this blog post and, I thought of you when I spotted it.
+I found this exciting article about social selling, and it gives research-backed insights for winning customers in remote sales.
+Your latest post on LinkedIn is fully answered by this blog post, and I thought of you when I spotted it.

 You: Sure, it’s on its way to your inbox, have a great day!